-- Produce a 20-year transportation vision to guide policy and investment decision and to maintain eligibility to receive federal surface transportation funds for state and local projects. - Every state must have a FHWA- and FTA-approved Statewide Transportation Improvement Program (STIP) in order to receive federal surface transportation funds for projects.
-The STIP cannot be approved unless the state has a federally-compliant longrange statewide transportation plan.
+- The policy phase of the WTP informs statewide transportation policy discussions about different travel modes and jurisdictions.
+It provides an overview of Washington's entire transportation system and proposes strategies and actions that would preserve and expand the system. - The implementation phase of the WTP seeks to translate policy guidance into investment decisions which maintain eligibility to receive federal surface transportation funds for state and local projects. - Every state must have a FHWA- and FTA-approved Statewide Transportation Improvement Program (STIP) in order to receive federal surface transportation funds for projects.
+The STIP cannot be approved unless the state has a federally-compliant longrange statewide transportation planning process; and the WTP is one of the requirements of that process.
 STIPs have been approved based on the fact that the 2007-2026 WTP is a federally-compliant long-range statewide transportation plan. - Strengthen relationships and coordination among transportation providers and agencies by requiring a planning process that must: - Be consistent with the Strategic Highway Safety Plan (Target Zero) and the Coordinated Public Transit Human Services Plan; - Consider the concerns and needs of non-metropolitan local officials; federal land management agencies; and Indian tribal governments.
-This consideration is accomplished during a documented consultation process; - Be coordinated with metropolitan planning activities; statewide trade and economic development planning; and the state's air quality agency (Ecology); - Address the federal planning factors and the state policy goals in RCW 47.04.280.
-The federal factors include security, quality of life, integration and connectivity of the transportation system, and consistency with growth and economic development patterns; - Be a product of a documented public involvement process that includes all the requirements in CFR 450.210; and - Provide a data-driven guide to transportation priorities, reflecting input from entities, organizations, and citizens across the state.
+This consideration is accomplished through a documented consultation process; - Be coordinated with metropolitan planning activities; statewide trade and economic development planning; and the state's air quality agency (Ecology); - Address the federal planning factors and the state policy goals in RCW 47.04.280; - Be a product of a documented public involvement process that includes all the requirements in CFR 450.210; and - Provide a data-driven guide to transportation priorities, reflecting input from entities, organizations, and citizens across the state.

-WSDOT's Statewide Transportation Planning Page
+WSDOT's Multimodal Transportation Planning Page